fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 Because this is primarily about quotations, you only see these witnesses by matching on the quotation using the new `CallWithWitnesses` active pattern when processing the quotation.

-This measn that each witness effectively records the resolution/implementation of a trait constraint in quotations and/or compiled code.
+This means that each witness effectively records the resolution/implementation of a trait constraint in quotations and/or compiled code.

 Note that passing implicit witnesses is the standard technique for implementing Haskell type classes.